|Quick Facts: Elementary, Middle, and High School Principals|

 |8% (As fast as average)|

 Principals work in public and private elementary, middle, and high schools.
-Most principals work year round.
+Typically, principals work year round.

 Principals typically need a master’s degree in education administration or leadership.
-In addition, they need prior work experience as a teacher.
+In addition, they need teaching experience.

 Employment of elementary, middle, and high school principals is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
 Employment growth will be affected by student enrollment and the number of educational institutions.